Introduction to domestic abuse training

 - identify additional issues faced by marginalised groups suffering domestic abuse

-- discuss the extent and severity of domestic abuse both locally and nationally
+- understand the extent and severity of domestic abuse

-- describe the impact and effects of living with domestic abuse
+- understand the reality of living with domestic abuse

 - identify and recognise possible indicators of domestic abuse

-- explore and discuss the difficulties when considering leaving an abusive relationship
+- understand the complexities of leaving an abusive relationship

-- identify local policy, procedures and help available for victims of domestic abuse
+- identify local policy and procedures to help victims of domestic abuse

 - understand how this learning may impact on your own work situation

-Cost: free (there is a charge of £75 for non-attendance)
+Cost: free (there is a charge of £50 for non-attendance or non-cancellation)

 How to book